This Tip bemoans the constant reiteration of the obvious, such as that learning matters and teachers make a difference.

 Our brains literally grow as we learn new things.
 All of life presents opportunities for learning on physical, emotional, intellectual and spiritual levels.
 We learn from our successes and, hopefully, we learn from our mistakes.

 So I am literally dumbfounded when article after article in professional training web links and periodicals keeps restating the obvious.
 Learning matters.
 There is no constructive growth or change without learning.
-Interpersonal skills, technical skills, and life skills can be learned and, therefore, can be taught.
+We can learn interpersonal skills, technical skills, and life skills.

 May your learning be sweet.